Congo–Nile Divide: European exploration and boundary setting

-In 1907 D.C.E.
+In 1907 C.E.
 Comyn published a survey, Western Sources of the Nile, in the Geographical Journal.
 He claimed to be the only living "white man who had crossed the headwaters of all the rivers from river Wau to Bahr al-Arab."
-In 1911 Comyn, in his Service and Sport in the Sudan, described the tributaries of the Nile that came from the Congo-Nile divide to the east of the Central African Republic.
+In 1911 Comyn, in his Service and Sport in the Sudan, described the tributaries of the Nile that came from the Congo–Nile divide to the east of the Central African Republic.

 In 1915–16, when the divide defined part of the western frontier of the Anglo-Egyptian Sudan, Cuthbert Christy explored the area.
 He opined that it was a suitable place to build a railway.

 France and Britain made a friendly agreement in 1919 to define the boundary between the Anglo-Egyptian Sudan and French Equatorial Africa.
-The boundary was to run along the Nile-Congo divide until the 11th parallel of northern latitude, and then along the boundary between Darfur and Wadai.
+The boundary was to run along the Nile–Congo divide until the 11th parallel of northern latitude, and then along the boundary between Darfur and Wadai.
 Most of this area had not previously been explored by Europeans.
 A joint Anglo-French surveying party left Khartoum at the end of 1921.
 The section along the divide from the 11th to 5th parallel, where French Equatorial Africa met the Belgian Congo, was densely wooded and uninhabited.
-The expedition could not buy food locally, but had to carry all they needed.
+The expedition could not buy food locally but had to carry all they needed.

 Pinning down the location of the divide was extremely difficult.
 The technique was to march along a compass bearing until a stream was reached, then to follow it up to its ultimate source, which was often a marsh, and to determine its location.
 The surveyors suffered from poor food, although there was abundant game, from malaria and from torrential rainfall.
 It took eighteen months to complete the task.